 Natura 2000 is a network of nature conservation areas spread throughout Europe.
 The 162 Natura 2000 areas in the Netherlands are covered by the Nature Conservancy Act.

 How to apply?

-You apply for an All-in-one Permit for Physical Aspects to the Service Counter All-in-one Permit for Physical Aspects or your municipality.
-You apply for the Nature Conservation Act permit to the provincial authority.
+You can apply for an all-in-one permit for physical aspects from the service counter all-in-one permit for physical aspects or your municipality.
+You can apply for the Nature Conservation Act permit from the provincial authority.
 However, in some cases Nature Conservancy Act applications should be submitted to the Ministry of Economic Affairs and Climate Policy (Ministerie van Economische Zaken en Klimaat).
 Foreign applications must always be submitted to this ministry.

 Dutch National Database Flora and Fauna

 If you want to have a complete view of the ecological conditions at your building project, you can consult the Dutch National Database Flora and Fauna (NDDF) for a fee.

 Using Message Box, you can apply digitally for an all-in-one permit to the provincial authority.
 Message Box is a secure email system that enables you as an entrepreneur to exchange digital messages with Dutch government agencies.